opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 # Tuning your cluster for indexing speed

-The following configurations have demonstrated around 60% improvements in throughput when running an indexing only workload compared to the out-of-the-box experience.
+The following configurations demonstrated an improvement in throughput of around 60% when running an indexing-only workload as compared to the out-of-the-box experience.
 The workload did not incorporate search or other scenarios.
 Only the OpenSearch server process was run on the machines, with the benchmark clients hosted on a different node.

-The execution environment was comprises of Intel EC2 instances (r7iz.2xlarge) on the AWS Cloud, and the workload was the StackOverflow dataset available as part of OpenSearch Benchmark.
+The execution environment was comprised of Intel EC2 instances (r7iz.2xlarge) in the AWS Cloud, and the workload used was the StackOverflow dataset available as part of OpenSearch Benchmark.

 ## Java heap size

 A larger Java heap size is useful for indexing.
-Setting the Java min and max heap sizes to 50% of RAM size shows better indexing performance on EC2 instances.
+Setting the Java min and max heap sizes to 50% of the RAM size shows better indexing performance on EC2 instances.

 ## Flush translog threshold

-Default value for `flush_threshold_size` is 512 MB.
+The default value for `flush_threshold_size` is 512 MB.
 This means that the translog is flushed when it reaches 512 MB.
 The weight of the indexing load determines the frequency of the translog.
 When you increase `index.translog.flush_threshold_size`, the node performs the translog operation less frequently.
 Because flushes are resource-intensive operations, reducing the frequency of translogs improves indexing performance.
 By increasing the flush threshold size, the OpenSearch cluster also creates fewer large segments instead of multiple small segments.
 Large segments merge less often, and more threads are used for indexing instead of merging.

-For pure indexing workloads, consider increasing the `flush_threshold_size`, for example, to 25% of the Java heap size, to improve indexing performance.
+For pure indexing workloads, consider increasing the `flush_threshold_size` to 25% of the Java heap size, for example, to improve indexing performance.

 An increased `index.translog.flush_threshold_size` can also increase the time that it takes for a translog to complete.
 If a shard fails, then recovery takes more time because the translog is larger.
 {: .note}